chace-carey/GroCalc/USERSTORIES.md

 - A person is able to add items which will be displayed on screen

 ## User Story #8
-As a user I want to be able to search up my roommates names and add them as a friend.
+As a user I want to be able to search up my roommates names and add them as a friend in order to edit and view the same list.

 ## Acceptence Criteria
 - A person is able to add a friend and both users are able to see eachother on their devices
 - A person is able to add items being split between the now added friend
+- A person is able to see the list created by a friend